gbroques/ccxmeshreader/README.md

 ```

 ### *ELSET
-Element set definitions are parsed and added to the dictionary returned by `read_inp` in the `element_sets` key.
+Element set definitions are parsed and added to the dictionary returned by `read_mesh` in the `element_sets` key.

 The `element_sets` key contains a dictionary where the key is the name of the element set, and value is a set of element numbers.